Kevingislason/bitcoin_coin_selection/README.md

 # bitcoin_coin_selection

-Port of Bitcoin core coin selection logic to Python, prioritizing fidelity to the original and convenience. <br>
+Port of Bitcoin core coin selection logic to Python, prioritizing fidelity to the original and convenience.

 Classes / functions were named and organized per the original C++ code as far as was practicable.

 # Installation